Jarzka/stylefy/README.md

 (stylefy/init)
 ```

+Now you are ready to go.

+Finally, it's good be aware of local storage caching.
+You can read more about it in the *Style caching* section.

 ## Backend (Clojure)

 **Follow these steps if you want to render styles on the server.
 These steps are not necessary if you only render styles on the frontend.**